Close Menu

 Belief in the Day of Judgment (Qiyamah)

 The belief in the Day of Judgment serves as a reminder of the temporary nature of worldly existence and the ultimate accountability before Allah.
-In Islam, Muslims affirm the resurrection of the dead, the reckoning of deeds, and the eternal reward or punishment in the Hereafter based on one’s faith and actions in the earthly life.
-The Day of Judgment indicates the concept of divine justice and the fulfillment of Allah’s promise to reward the righteous and hold the wrongdoers accountable for their actions.
+In Islam, Muslims affirm the resurrection of the dead, the reckoning of deeds, and the eternal reward or punishment in the Hereafter based on one’s faith and actions in earthly life.

 “And the Horn will be blown, and whoever is in the heavens and whoever is on the earth will fall dead except whom Allah wills.
 Then it will be blown again, and they will rise up at once, looking on ˹in anticipation” Quran (Surah Al-Zumar, 39:68)